Key takeaways

 - Per-customer isolation — VM-level separation for enterprise

-Best For: Teams wanting managed OpenClaw with enterprise security.
+Best For: Teams wanting managed OpenClaw with enterprise security — eyes open on vendor maturity.

 Viktor

-Best For: Teams wanting Slack-native agent with autonomous compute.
+Best For: Teams wanting a chat-native agent with autonomous compute and the strongest momentum in the category.

 Architecture Patterns